bradford-hamilton/Ruby-On-Quails/guides/source/active_support_instrumentation.md

 end
 ```

-You should follow Rails conventions when defining your own events.
+You should follow Quails conventions when defining your own events.
 The format is: `event.library`.
 If you application is sending Tweets, you should create an event named `tweet.twitter`.